-Did you know that bed bugs like how you smell?
+Did you know that bed bugs in Raleigh like how you smell?
 They're attracted to the scent of humans.
 The scent of the oils on your skin are one of the ways they find you, and bite you.
 But there are some smells bed bugs don't like.
 What is most interesting is that the things that smell bad to bed bugs don't necessarily smell bad to us.
 Lavender and lemon are great examples.
 If you apply these scents to your bedding, mattress, box spring, bed, and the surrounding area, bed bugs will not be pleased about this.
 But how effective is the application of natural smells when it comes to battling bed bugs?
 As it turns out, they aren't all that helpful.
 Here's why.

 How A Female Bed Bug Thinks

 Male and female bed bugs consume blood as food.
 This is how they survive.
 But the need for blood is stronger for female bed bugs because it is connected to their ability to reproduce—and a female bed bug is strongly motivated to ensure the continuance of her species.
 If you spray something that smells bad, she is likely to bear through the smell to save her species from extinction.
 Not unlike a female mosquito bearing the smell of mosquito-repellent to bite you.
 Has this ever happened to you?
-Then you know that you're not going to have much success keeping a female bed bug from biting you by spraying something she thinks is unpleasant.
+Then you know that you're not going to have much success keeping a bed bug from biting you by spraying something she thinks is unpleasant.

 Where Bed Bugs Live